saitejavanamala/Portfolio/Microsoft Advanced Excel/readme.md

 * Manipulating Pivot charts
 * Creating pivot tables using the Data Model

+24. **Power Query:**

+25. Power Excel workflow

+26. Importance of Power Query and Power Pivot

+27. When to use Power Query and Power Pivot

+28. Options for data loading

+29. Text specific editing tools

+30. Number specific editing tools

+31. Date sepcific editing tools

+32. Rolling calendar with Power Query

+33. Add index and conditional columns with Power Query

+34. Group and aggregate data with Power Query

+35. Modify excel workbook queries

+36. Merge queries

+37. Append queries

+38. Connect excel to a folder or files

+39. Pivot and Unpivot data in Power Query

+40. Power query best practises

 ## 2 Advanced Formulas and Functions:
 1. **Displaying and Higlighting Formulas**